Planning a day trip to Ayutthaya from Bangkok? You’ve come to the right place!

 We also got caught in a traffic jam on the drive back and it ended up taking us 2.5-3 hours to get back to Bangkok, which didn’t improve my impression of the day.

-If you only have two weeks in Thailand (or less) I personally wouldn’t go to Ayutthaya.
+If you only have two weeks in Thailand (or three days in Bangkok) I personally wouldn’t go to Ayutthaya.
 But again that is my personal opinion, and I have a much bigger interest in nature, beaches, hikes and being outdoors than culture when I travel.

 If you are passionate about culture and history you will find Ayutthaya fascinating.
 It all goes down to your personal interests and how long you have in Thailand.